e-landeros/adforge/README.md

    - Input the name of your product or service when prompted.

 4. **Watch the Magic Happen:**
-   - Ollama will use its advanced algorithms and the PAS framework to generate a headline and body copy that will leave your audience craving more.
+   - Adforge will use its advanced algorithms and the PAS framework to generate a headline and body copy that will leave your audience craving more.

 ## Contributing